-- Overall population rate has been stable, at an annual growth of 1.1% over the last 30 years. - Household dynamics are dramatically changing due to the economic climate.
+- Overall population growth has been stable, at an average annual growth rate of 0.09% over the last 30 years. - Household dynamics are dramatically changing due to the economic climate.
 Many families require a two-person income.
 This has an impact on housing choices and lifestyle. - Young people move to bigger centres to pursue education or employment opportunities. - Young people are taking much longer to marry and start a family.
-Overall, the demographic profile is made up of more singles and single-parent families than in the past years. - In Fairview, the proportion of population, between seniors and adults is a minimal 0.13% difference.
-The total seniors (50 - 90+ years old) are 33.79% while 38.33% corresponded to adults (20 - 49 years old). - As people age, they prefer to stay close to family and friends, and have direct access to services (health and recreation).
+Overall, the demographic profile is made up of more singles and single-parent families than in the past years. - In Fairview, there is very little difference between the proportion of the population represented by seniors and the proportion represented by adults.
+Seniors (50 and more years old) represent 36.21% of the population, while adults (20 49 years old) represent 37.16%.
+The difference is less than 1%. - As people age, they prefer to stay close to family and friends, and have direct access to services (health and recreation).